Frc5572/Scouting-Website/README.md

 A very cool website used by FRC Team 5572 to scout other teams.

 Overview:
 This website takes user input and sends it to team 5572's scouting google form, which is then collected and displayed in its respective google sheet application.
-Front-end formatting made possible by Bootstrap.

 Terms of use:
 Only memnbers from  FRC's team  number 5572, The Rosbots, may use this website and its associated google form and google sheet application.